Volatar/Group7-repo-projects/Playwright Lab Documentation/4 Automated UI Actions & Validations.md

 # Playwright Python Tutorial
 ## Part 4 Automated UI Actions & Validations
 ### Introduction

-How to automate test scenarios with Playwright and Python in UI.

-### Step 1
-You will need the asyncio library to run playwright using python.
-You also need the following code:
+This section will talk about automating UI test scenarios with Playwright and Python, using the Asyncio Library.
+The following code snippet is necessary to ensure the Asyncio library runs Playwright using Python:
 ```py
 import asyncio
 from playwright.async_api import async_playwright, except
 ```

 ### Check Boxes

-You will need to have the following code for the main function to run a browser.
-I have put comments in the code to explain what it is doing.
+The focus of this portion is checkboxes and their interactions, further examples interacting with button clicks, options, and radio buttons.
+The following code snippets are necessary, and will perform several behaviors.
+To start, a browser is launched and a webpage is navigated to.
+Then UI actions are performed, specifically checking a checkbox.
+A screenshot is captured, and a log file is generated as to display the results.
+Once all of these tasks have occurred, the browser is closed.

 #### checkboxes.py
 ```py
 # You need to declare the main function.
 async def main():